ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

 4. **Cross-Validation:** Select components that optimize the performance of a predictive model through cross-validation if we are using PCA as a feature extraction tool.

 </details>

 ---

-11. What is the difference between PCA and Linear Discriminant Analysis (LDA)?
+Q. What is the difference between PCA and Linear Discriminant Analysis (LDA)?

 <details><summary><b>Answer</b></summary>